 We provide the water and topsoil/compost mix, you take it from there.
 Plots are open to Mountain Village residents, groups, families, organizations and businesses from May 1 to October 31, daylight hours only.
 Within the fenced garden, you can grow fruits, vegetables, herbs and flowers.
 Since it is an organic garden, herbicides, pesticides and commercial fertilizer are not allowed.
 To reserve you garden plot today, please complete the application.
-Gardeners will be assigned a garden plot on a first-come, first-served basis.Mountain Village Roots Rules and Application
+Gardeners will be assigned a garden plot on a first-come, first-served basis.

-- Mountain Village Roots is open during daylight hours only.
+- The garden is open daylight hours

-- Plants should be kept from sprawling onto pathways and other garden plots.
+- Trellises and support should be kept at a reasonable height to avoid shading other garden plots.
+Plants should be kept from sprawling onto pathways and other garden plots.